nasa-gcn/gcn.nasa.gov/app/routes/docs.client.samples.md

 hpx[ipix_poly].sum()
 ```

-#### Other Documentation and HEALPix Packages
+#### Additional Documentation and HEALPix Packages

-For more information and resources on the analysis and manipulation of pixelated data on a sphere, explore the following links:
+For more information and resources on the analysis of pixelated data on a sphere, explore the following links:

 - Additional information can be found on the [LIGO website](https://emfollow.docs.ligo.org/userguide/tutorial/multiorder_skymaps.html)